Accidents involving Semi-trucks Often Involve More Responsible Parties than Common Car Accidents

 Sometimes the truck driver is the culprit.
 Many factors could contribute to a trucker’s negligence.
 One factor is fatigue.
 Some drivers choose not to get proper rest at their stops.

 There are also truckers who may willfully exceed the federal hours of service regulations that limit their driving hours to 70 per week.
+These hours of service rules, along with other important federal regulations, govern truck driver conduct and are designed to ensure safety on the roads.

 Other examples of negligence are use of illegal substances, high levels of alcohol consumption, and distracted driving.